SenseTecnic/wotkit-docs/source/index.rst

 The WoTKit is a web-centric toolkit that helps organizations manage sensors and actuators to coolect, aggregate, store and process sensor data and react to changes in the physical and virtual world.

-To get started quickly, see the :ref:`quickstart` guide.
+To get started quickly, see the :ref:`Quick Start <quickstart>` guide.
 For more information see:

     * :ref:`user-documentation`
     * :ref:`api-documentation`